laravel/docs/authorization.md

 <a name="writing-gates"></a>
 ### Writing Gates

-Gates are Closures that determine if a user is authorized to perform a given action and are typically defined in the `App\Providers\AuthServiceProvider` class using the `Gate` facade.
+Gates are closures that determine if a user is authorized to perform a given action and are typically defined in the `App\Providers\AuthServiceProvider` class using the `Gate` facade.
 Gates always receive a user instance as their first argument, and may optionally receive additional arguments such as a relevant Eloquent model:

     /**
      * Register any authentication / authorization services.